mwhax7/wine-bo4-server/README.md

 1. ⚙️ Install Docker and Docker Compose on your machine.

-2. 📂 Clone this repository.
+2. 📂 Clone this repository. `git clone https://github.com/mwhax7/wine-bo4-server.git`

-3. ✏️ Modify `docker-compose.yml` if you want to change the Admin port (`ADMIN_PORT`) or other configurations.
+4. ✏️ Modify `docker-compose.yml` if you want to change the Admin port (`ADMIN_PORT`) or other configurations.

-4. ▶️ Start the server with `docker-compose up -d` command.
+5. ▶️ Start the server with `docker-compose up -d` command.

-5. 🌐 Access the main WebUI at http://localhost:8080
+6. 🌐 Access the main WebUI at http://<SERVER_IP>:8080
  to view server and lobby status.

-6. 🛠️ Access the Admin WebUI at http://localhost:8045
+7. 🛠️ Access the Admin WebUI at http://<SERVER_IP>:8045
  (or your custom ADMIN_PORT) to manage lobbies.

 **🐳 Start the container with `docker run`**